-The Under the California Tort Claims Act (Government Code 810-996.6), provides that a district may be held liable for personal injuries caused by dangerous conditions on school property and could be liable for its employees' failure to use reasonable care to prevent foreseeable injuries resulting from school activities.
+Under the California Tort Claims Act (Government Code 810-996.6), a district may be held liable for personal injuries caused by dangerous conditions on school property and for its employees' failure to use reasonable care to prevent foreseeable injuries resulting from school activities.
 The court in Dailey v.
-Los Angeles Unified School District held that, within Within the scope of their employment, school staff must exercise the degree of care "which a person of ordinary prudence, charged with (comparable) duties, would exercise under the same circumstances."
-(Dailey v.
+Los Angeles Unified School District held that, within the scope of their employment, school staff must exercise the degree of care "which a person of ordinary prudence, charged with (comparable) duties, would exercise under the same circumstances."
+In J.H. v.
 Los Angeles Unified School District, the court held that the district had a duty to use ordinary care in supervising the after-school program.

-With regard to sports athletic activities, the court in Kahn v.
-East Side Union High School District held that schools have no legal duty to eliminate risks inherent in the sport activity itself because students are deemed to assume those risks by participating in the activity.
-However, but schools do have a duty to use exercise due care not to increase the risks over and above those inherent in the sport.
-(Kahn v.
-East Side Union High School District)
+With regard to athletic activities, the court in Kahn v.
+East Side Union High School District held that schools have no legal duty to eliminate risks inherent in the activity itself because students are deemed to assume those risks by participating in the activity.
+However, schools do have a duty to exercise due care not to increase the risks over and above those inherent in the sport.